xiao-mantou/GamingTweaks/OS (general)/Readme.md

 * Power Management Mode (nVidia Control Panel [NVCP]) "application controlled" is enough.

-## Choosing the "correct" Windows 10 Version
+## 选择 "正确的" Windows 10 版本

 Why does it matter?
-[Different Windows versions](https://en.wikipedia.org/wiki/Windows_10_editions) coming with different pre-installed apps or software.
+[Different Windows versions](https://en.wikipedia.org/wiki/Windows_10_editions) 带有不同的预装应用或程序.
 Practical you could remove them but this costs a) your time and b) you might not be able to remove all apps (_easily_).
 The Backgrounds apps and started services matter in a sense that they might result in a [higher CPU/RAM usage](http://www.blackviper.com/service-configurations/) or lags because these apps and services typically trying to update themselves in the _right moment_ which might even ends-up with a [Bluescreen (BSOD)](https://answers.microsoft.com/en-us/windows/forum/all/windows-10-update-causing-blue-screen-errors-daily/45a08401-87c9-4c52-b160-f8548bc42c6f) or [crashes](https://answers.microsoft.com/en-us/windows/forum/apps_windows_10-outlook_mail/windows-update-caused-loss-of-mail-app-windows/aec58c9c-9371-46b4-ab69-2b54353eff5c).

 * Avoid Preview or any Insider builds
 * Avoid Pro or Home Editions